WWE News: Shocked Reactions Of Fans And Other Wrestlers As The Undertaker Retires At ‘WrestleMania 33’

 — Kimber Lee (@Kimber_Lee90) April 4, 2017

-But whether The Undertaker had injuries or had long been planning on retiring, this still didn’t stop the shock and surprise that his fans felt.
-The hashtag #ThankYouTaker is still trending on Twitter and distraught fans are mourning The Undertaker’s retirement and calling him “one of a kind,” “a hero,” “a legend,” and their “idol.”
+But whether The Undertaker had injuries or had long been planning on retiring, this still didn’t stop the shock and surprise that his fans and felt.
+The hashtag #ThankYouTaker is still trending on Twitter, and distraught fans are mourning The Undertaker’s retirement from WWE and calling him “one of a kind,” “a hero,” “a legend,” and their “idol.”
 One longtime fan of The Undertaker wrote on Twitter of Sunday night’s WrestleMania 33 match: “Honestly got me teared up last night.”

 “#ThankYouTaker for 30 great years of entertainment.
 You’ll forever be one of the greatest of all time. #God”

-Tributes to The Undertaker from other wrestlers began immediately after the end of WrestleMania 33, and included Drew Galloway, who said that his life was a “dream” and that he himself had grown up on the road with WWE and learned the most from The Undertaker, calling him a “legend” according to USA Today.
+Tributes to The Undertaker from other wrestlers and the WWE began immediately after the end of WrestleMania 33, and included Drew Galloway, who said that his life was a “dream” and that he himself had grown up on the road with WWE and learned the most from The Undertaker, calling him a “legend” according to USA Today.
 Bubba Ray Dudley explained that there was a very good reason why The Undertaker was known as “Boss,” and Triple H called the retirement of The Undertaker as the “end of an era” and thanked him for his mentoring and friendship.

-Lest we forget Roman Reigns, who was only the second wrestler that was able to defeat The Undertaker at a WrestleMania performance, after the conclusion of the match and The Undertaker’s piling up of his hat, coat and gloves, Reigns looked visibly dejected as he sat down to rest in a chair after the match was over.
+Lest we forget Roman Reigns, who was only the second wrestler that was able to defeat The Undertaker at a WrestleMania performance, after the conclusion of the match and The Undertaker’s piling up of his hat, coat, and gloves, Reigns looked visibly dejected as he sat down to rest in a chair after the match was over.
 So judging from the WWE Instagram photo of Roman Reigns that was posted, even Roman seemed quite upset over The Undertaker’s retirement.

 Nobody knows what the future holds for Roman Reigns or the wrestling world in general.
 Will there ever be anyone again who is quite as good as The Undertaker?

-How did you feel after seeing The Undertaker walk off the stage at WrestleMania 33 knowing that he was retiring?
+How did you feel after seeing The Undertaker walk off the stage at WrestleMania 33 knowing that he was retiring and will no longer be a part of WWE?

 [Featured Image by Phelan M. Ebenhack/AP Images]